Julianne Regan: Mice (1995–1997)

 Revolving around a central core of Regan, Tim McTighe, former Levitation member Christian Hayes (aka 'Bic') and, for studio recordings, the original All About Eve drummer Mark Price, Mice released their first single, "Mat's Prozac", in November 1995, which charted in the UK.
 This was followed by a second UK charting EP single "The Milkman" released in April 1996 with the Lynsey De Paul song Martian Man.
 Countrywide touring followed as did an album Because I Can recorded for indie label Permanent Records.
-Many collaborators took part in this band, including both Marty Willson-Piper and Andy Cousin which led to people questioning why this band was not launched as another incarnation of All About Eve.
-Regan said that this was deliberate in that she had wanted the new band to be just that.
-Musically, it did indeed sound somewhat harsher than All About Eve and Regan would later say of it, "It showed that I could be Preraphaelitic but I still had to get on the bus and go to Tesco's."
-With Because I Can making the Indie Top Ten, the future began to look fairly positive for Mice, but Permanent Records went out of business in 1997, leaving the album and the three singles "Mat's Prozac", "The Milkman" and "Dear Sir" hanging in the shops without promotion or replacement.
+Many collaborators took part in this band, including both Marty Willson-Piper and Andy Cousin which led to people questioning why the band was not launched as another incarnation of All About Eve.
+Regan said that this was deliberate as she had wanted the new band to be musically different.
+Because I Can reached the Indie Top Ten, but Permanent Records went out of business in 1997, leaving the album and the three singles "Mat's Prozac", "The Milkman" and "Dear Sir" available in the shops but without promotion or replacement.